vishakha489/Sea-Level-Predictor/README.md

 4. The output image will be saved as: sea_level_plot.png

+---

 📈 Data Source

 Global Average Absolute Sea Level Change (1880–2014) Provided by the U.S. Environmental Protection Agency (EPA) using data from CSIRO and NOAA.

+---

 🧪 Testing

 Unit tests are provided by freeCodeCamp in test_module.py.
 All tests must pass before submission.

+---

 👩‍💻 Author
-Vishakha Tamboli 🚀
+Vishakha Tamboli
-Data Analyst | Python Developer
+Aspiring Data Scientist | Python Developer